ferhatBedir/multiTenantExample/README.md

 organization they serve and allow them to make custom adaptations to these organizations.

+The database name is sent in message in each request message.

+The application takes the name of the database and connects to that database.

+See the MultiTenancyService class.

 <hr/>

 <h3>How to run the application ?</h3>